yutian929/ARX_PKG/README.md

 - **ROS Noetic**
 - **Git**
 - **CAN Bus Hardware and Drivers**
+- **Realsense-ros**

 Ensure your ROS environment is properly set up by following the [ROS Noetic Installation Guide](http://wiki.ros.org/noetic/Installation/Ubuntu).

+If you want to use Realsense RGB-D Camera, ensure your Realsense-ros environment is set up by following the [librealsense 2.50.0 realsense-ros 2.3.2](https://gitee.com/linClubs/librealsense-2.50.0)

 ## 1. Prepare & Install